Getting Started with OpenAVC

 - UI Builder.
 Visual drag-and-drop panel designer.

 - Macros.
-Sequence-based automation.
+Sequence-based automation with triggers.

-- Scripts.
-Python scripting with Monaco editor.
+- Code.
+Python scripting and driver editing with Monaco editor.

 - Plugins.
 Install and configure system plugins.